How do I open a UK bank account?

 You may find that banking in the UK is different from the way you bank in your home country.

 - Most current accounts in the UK do not pay very much interest, if any.
 To see what interest you could earn over a year if you keep your account in credit look at the Annual Equivalent Rate (AER);

 - Many personal bank accounts offer free banking, provided you do not go into overdraft;

 - If you sometimes need to borrow money for short periods, you may want to look closely at the overdraft facility your bank account offers.
 Arranged overdrafts are those agreed with your account provider in advance.
 If you go overdrawn without permission, you should be aware that you can incur very large fees;

 - Some banks and building societies offer accounts that can only be accessed by phone or online.
 This may not suit you if you want to be able to visit a branch.
 You will need to check what access you will have to your money;

 - Most deposits and savings put into UK banks are covered by the Financial Services Compensation Scheme (FSCS) and will be protected up to £85,000.

 Where can I go for more information?

-The Money Advice Service website is an independent, unbiased money advice service available to everyone.
+The Money Advice Service is an independent, unbiased money advice service available to everyone.
 They have a useful guide on bank accounts.

 The BBA publishes a practical leaflet which answers in an easy-to-understand format, some of the questions people who are new or newly-returned to the UK have about opening accounts.
-You can find the leaflet on the BBA website.